Awards call for biosecurity champions

 “Having Fiordland Marine Regional Pathway Management Plan win the New Zealand Biosecurity Supreme Award acknowledged the value of organisations working together to protect our unique marine ecosystem, while providing inspiration for others to take up the challenge.”

 Entries close 5pm, 24 July.
-Find out more about the Awards and enter, visit ThisIsUs.nz/biosecurity-awards
+Find out more about the Awards and enter at: ThisIsUs.nz/biosecurity-awards

 The New Zealand Biosecurity Award categories are: